Last Updated: June 1, 2023

 13. Ownership of Tulip Offering.

 13.1.
 Tulip Property.
-Customer acknowledges that it is obtaining only a limited right to use the Tulip Offering to the extent expressly granted herein and that irrespective of any use of the word’s “purchase”, “sale” or like terms in this Agreement no ownership rights are being conveyed to Customer under this Agreement.
-Customer agrees that Tulip and its suppliers own and retain all right, title and interest in and to all Tulip Offering and the Tulip Technology, including without limitation any and all related and underlying technology and documentation and all modifications, enhancements, improvements, new versions, new releases, corrections and derivative works, and all Intellectual Property Rights in and to all of the foregoing, including as may incorporate Feedback (“Tulip Property”), and Tulip expressly reserves all rights not expressly granted herein.
+Customer acknowledges that it is obtaining only a limited right to use the Tulip Offering to the extent expressly granted herein and that irrespective of any use of the words “purchase”, “sale” or like terms in this Agreement no ownership rights are being conveyed to Customer under this Agreement.
+Customer agrees that Tulip, its suppliers, and/or Third Party Developers own and retain all right, title and interest in and to the Tulip Offering and the Tulip Technology, including without limitation any and all related and underlying technology and documentation and all modifications, enhancements, improvements, new versions, new releases, corrections and derivative works, and all Intellectual Property Rights in and to all of the foregoing, including all Feedback (“Tulip Property”), and Tulip expressly reserves all rights not expressly granted herein.
 Further, Customer acknowledges that The Tulip Platform as provided by Tulip is offered as an on-line, hosted solution, and that Customer has no right to obtain a copy of the object code or source code of the Tulip Platform.

 14. Governing Law; Dispute Resolution